jpgulayan460103/sms/README.md

-# A Simple SMS Text Blast System
+# A Simple SMS text and Email Blast

 ## Installation